Cathedral Concert Series

 Sunday, October 7, 2018 | 3:00 pm – FREE

-In conjunction with the 2018 Marquette Bach Festival, plan on a day of musical exploration to four area churches: Messiah Lutheran Church, St. Paul’s Episcopal Church, First Presbyterian Church and Saint Peter Cathedral!
-Four organists will perform all-Bach half-hour recitals, followed by a short demonstration of the instruments and open-console time for those interested.
-The final recital at the Cathedral (4:30pm) will be live broadcast on the radio and will feature live video projection of the performance.
+In conjunction with the 2018 Marquette Bach Festival, plan on a day of musical exploration to four area churches!
+Four organists will perform all-Bach half-hour recitals.
+The final recital at the Cathedral (4:30pm) will be live broadcast on WNOA 103.9 FM and will feature live video projection of the performance!
+Transportation will be provided between the churches.

 Music for a Grand Space